BrukeG1/57-exercises-for-programmers/README.md

 ### Compiling

-It doesn&#8217;t compile because I have been working exclusively in GHCI.
+It doesn&#8217;t compile because I have been working exclusively in GHCi.
 I shall sort out the cabal file eventually.
 Maybe.

 ### Deadline?